Frequently Asked Questions

 - The appointed person must follow procedures for admin fee for certification and assignments.

 The fee for the Level 1 is just £50 for the sharer – this can be paid by direct bank payment.

 How to enrol: One person must pay the full fee – or instalments and enrol online in the normal way – this is the ‘main sharer’ and their email address will be used for all course material.

-The ‘2nd sharer’ must also enrol online on the course and should – tick that they are paying by direct bank payment.
+The ‘sharer’ must also enrol online on the course and should – tick that they are paying by direct bank payment.

 How to pay the sharers fee: